cinemascience/cinema_components/readme.md

 The **CinemaComponents.min.js** file can be built with whatever minify-ing tool you prefer, but please be aware of the following rules when building:
 * Database.js *must* be included before Component.js
-* Component.js *must* be included before Glyph.js, Pcoord.js, ImageSpread.js and Query.js
+* Component.js *must* be included before Glyph.js, Pcoord.js, ImageSpread.js, Query.js and ScatterPlot.js
 * Pcoord.js *must* be included before PcoordSVG.js
+* ScatterPlot.js *must* be included before ScatterPlotSVG.js

 ## Full Documentation Coming Soon

 ## Changelog
+### Version 2.3
+- Added ScatterPlotSVG Component
+- Databases now verfiy that there are at least two dimensions when error-checking
 ### Version 2.2
 - Databases now support extra axis ordering information (in axis_order.csv files)
 - Added setAxisOrder to Pcoord Component